LovelyZeeiam/CraftGame/README.md

 #### Linux && MacOS

 I have no computer running MacOS, but I got a dual system, Windows and Ubuntu.
-I'm convinced it be able to run by typing the following 3 commands.
+I'm convinced that it is able to run by typing the following 3 commands.

 > chmod +x gradlew
 >